honestworker/Solid-Technics/README.md

     - DB_NAME: Database name
     - DB_USER: Database user name
     - DB_PASSWORD: Database user password
-- After installation, you can login as admin with this credential.
-    - name: admin, password: password

 ## Configuration
 - If you want the change the configuration, please open .env file and edit it.